 Turning to the facts here, we find that Nunemacher had probable cause for this search.
 In the course of investigating the loud noise complaint, Nunemacher upon arriving in the area, observed Lutz slowly walking towards him with a staggered gait.
 While speaking to Nunemacher, Lutz, in the opinion of Nunemacher, spoke with a slurred speech.
-He smelled alcohol on her resulting in him requesting that she perform several basic coordination tests.
-He assed upon his observations of how she performed these tests, he concluded that there were signs of impairment present.
+He smelled alcohol on her resulting in him requesting that she perform several basic coordination tests.14 Based upon his observations of how she perfomed these tests, he concluded that there were signs of impairment present.
 Additionally, a P.B.T. reading of .06 was generated.
-We find that this evidence alone would be sufficient to establish the requisite probable cause to arrest Lutz for suspicion of driving under the influence.
-He smelled alcohol on her resulting in him requisite performance alone which is performed to suppose the same performance alone with the smelled alcohol on her resulting in him requisite performance.
-He smelled alcohol on her resulting in him requisite performance alone upon his observations of how she performed these tests.
+We find that this evidence alone would be sufficient to establish the requisite probable cause to arrest Lutz for suspicion of driving under the influence.15